Colour analysis – what are you doing with me, Anna?

 The next thing we look at is your contrast.
-This is a crucial characteristic and is a key to your hair colour, make up and print choices.
+This is a crucial characteristic and is a key to your hair colour, make-up and print choices.

-Now that you know which colours work best on you, we spend a good hour explaining how colours work.
+Now that you know which colours work best for you, we spend a good hour explaining how colours work.
 What is a cold or muted, bright or light colour.
 So that when you go to the store and put your eyes on a blouse you will immediately know if it is a match made in heaven or a dull making evil.

 Last but not least, we talk about colour combination schemes.
 Because let’s face it, this is something that will instantly take your outfit to the next level.

 You know which colours suit your complexion and which colours you should avoid.

 You understand the underlying principles of colours rather than getting a list of colour names or colour swatches (again, I do not believe in colour swatches)

 We talk about theory and support it with lots of practice.